 The DC connector of the RU is a detachable / lockable screw terminal.
-The DC voltage range is 10.6-30 V. The power supply used should be able to deliver at least 17.9 W of DC power.
+The DC voltage range is 10.6-30 V. The power supply used should be able to deliver at least 23 W of DC power which is the maximum power during special Carrier test mode.
 Please note that the RU delivers DC power to the entire stack of SATELLAR units.
 So when using the RU together with CU the power consumption of the entire stack must be taken into account when selecting the DC power supply.